RyanJGK/492-Energy-Cybersecurity-Repo/README.md

 **Google Doc with Real + Synthetic Interviews and Prompts:**
 [Doc File](https://docs.google.com/document/d/1RnQuQxmN26TGWpf7Kb0vvmAiG7csEasHnDN-DLE-pmE/edit?usp=sharing)

+ ## Below is just the Real Interview Responses

 **Question:**
 From your perspective, does this design align with general cybersecurity compliance best practices?